trickstercache/trickster/docs/kubernetes-gateway.md

-Every connection, and every UDP client's session, is committed to one backendRef by weighted round robin, and in the endpoint routing mode to one of that Service's ready endpoints in turn; a member that cannot be dialed refuses the connection rather than passing it to a sibling, an unresolved reference refuses its share without a lookup, and it is the Service's readiness that takes an endpoint out of rotation.
+Every connection, and every UDP client's session, is committed to one backendRef by weighted round robin, and in the endpoint routing mode to one of that Service's ready endpoints, in turn unless the GatewayClass's `load_balancing` parameter names another mechanism.
+The split between backendRefs is always round robin, because Gateway API makes those weights an exact apportionment; the mechanism applies within each Service.
+A key that a route's listener cannot read, such as `sni` on a TCPRoute, is ignored in favor of the client address.
+A member that cannot be dialed refuses the connection rather than passing it to a sibling, an unresolved reference refuses its share without a lookup, and it is the Service's readiness that takes an endpoint out of rotation.
 The